walkovik/vagrant-php/readme.md

 # MyApp
-Kickstart application and environment for your projects.
+Kickstart environment for your projects.

 ## Prerequisites
 ### Required
 - Vagrant

 ### Recommended
 - VirtualBox
 ***

 ## Installation
+Open a terminal window and go to your folder where you will create your project (i.e. /Volumes/Sites/).
-#### Clone the repository into your working folder (i.e. /Volumes/Sites/)
+#### Clone the repository into your working folder
 ```
 git clone git@gitlab.wayox.net:util/anewproject.git YOUR_PROJECT_NAME
 ```